godotengine/godot-docs/learning/features/2d/custom_drawing_in_2d.rst

 ^^^^^^^^^^^^

-An arc is defined by its support circle parameters, that is: the center position, and the radius.
-And the arc itself is then defined by the angle it starts from, and the angle it stops at.
+An arc is defined by its support circle parameters.
+That is: the center position, and the radius.
+And the arc itself is then defined by the angle it starts from, and the angle at which it stops.
 These are the 4 parameters we have to provide to our drawing.
 We'll also provide the color value so we can draw the arc in different colors if we wish.

-Basically, drawing a shape on screen requires it to be decomposed into a certain number of points linked one to the following one.
-As you can imagine, the more points your shape is made of, the smoother it will appear, but the heavier it will be in terms of processing cost.
-In general, if your shape is huge (or in 3D, close to the camera), it will require more points to be drawn without showing angular-looking.
+Basically, drawing a shape on screen requires it to be decomposed into a certain number of points, linked from one to the following one.
+As you can imagine, the more points your shape is made of, the smoother it will appear, but the heavier it will be, in terms of processing cost.
+In general, if your shape is huge (or in 3D, close to the camera), it will require more points to be drawn without it being angular-looking.
 On the contrary, if your shape is small (or in 3D, far from the camera), you may reduce its number of points to save processing costs.
 This is called *Level of Detail (LoD)*.
 In our example, we will simply use a fixed number of points, no matter the radius.

 ::